Data augmentation in Bayesian neural networks and the cold posterior effect: RESULTS

-In agreement with past work, we found that averaging over augmentations at test-time (\augprob{} and \auglogits{}) is better than using the test image without augmentation (\noaugprob{} and \noauglogits{}), with $\Ktrain=1$, corresponding to the standard data augmentation procedure.
+In agreement with past work~\citep{lyle2020benefits}, we found that averaging over augmentations at test-time (\augprob{} and \auglogits{}) is better than using the test image without augmentation (\noaugprob{} and \noauglogits{}), with $\Ktrain=1$ corresponding to the standard DA procedure.
 In addition, we show that improved performance with multiple test-time augmentations continues to hold for larger values of $\Ktrain$.
 Thus, if sufficient compute is available at test-time, averaging across augmentations gives an easy method to improve the performance of a pre-trained network.

 Importantly, we see some performance gains with higher values of $\Ktrain$ if we focus on the case with test augmentations, though they are somewhat inconsistent across datasets.
 We see strong improvements for the hardest dataset (CIFAR-100), and smaller improvements that saturate at $\Ktrain=2$ for CIFAR-10.
-For Fashion-MNIST and SVHN, the picture is more mixed.
-We suspect this is because we used a data augmentation strategy tuned for CIFAR-10 and CIFAR-100, rather than these other datasets.
+For FashionMNIST, the picture is more mixed.
+We suspect this is because we used a DA strategy tuned for CIFAR-10 and CIFAR-100, rather than FashionMNIST.